binipringle/contracts/_texts/0-outline.md

 *No defenses work?
 Change in circumstances to warrant K modification?*

-## Modification

-The next issue is whether modification of the contract will be allowed.
+**Modification:** The next issue is whether modification of the contract will be allowed.

-**General rule for modification:**
+General rule for modification

 *I think no modification might lead us to breach*

-## Breach and damages

-Did both parties perform as the contract required?
+**Breach and damages:** Did both parties perform as the contract required?

 <p style="margin-left:5%; margin-right:10%;">Constructive conditions</p>
 <p style="margin-left:10%; margin-right:10%;">Perfect Tender Rule for goods</p>